Kishore Biyani barred from securities market for 1 year

-New Delhi, Feb 3 (IANS) The Securities and Exchange Board of India (SEBI) on Wednesday barred Future Retail CEO Kishore Biyani, among others, from the securities market for a period of one year for insider trading in the scrip of Future Retail (FRL).
+New Delhi: The Securities and Exchange Board of India (SEBI) on Wednesday barred Future Retail CEO Kishore Biyani, among others, from the securities market for a period of one year for insider trading in the scrip of Future Retail (FRL).

 The other entities and individuals barred from the securities market are Future Corporate Resources Private Limited (FCRPL), Kishore Biyani's brother Anil Biyani, Rajesh Pathak and Rajkumar Pande.